checker5965/ClassifierC/README.md

-# CS207-Final-Project
+# ClassifierC
 This is the repository of our final project for CS 207.
-We will be working on several Data Science problems for this.
+We will be writing a Naive Bayes Classifier, a KNN Classifier and a Simple Linear Regressor in C and working on several Data Science problems for this.

 ## Archit Checker | Sachin Bhatia | Shivam Agarwal